Best By Far

 By Nieriel Raina

 The evening had started normal enough, if living through the celebrations in honor of his second millennia could be considered normal.
 He could not ignore the occasion or spend it simply in the familiar company of those dearest to him.
-His seneschal would never allow him to get away with that, and so Legolas had endured the many guests, the songs and dances of his people, the jests and posturing among Gondor's lords, and the teasing from his friends.
+Tathar, his Lord Warden, would never allow him to get away with that, and so Legolas had endured the many guests, the songs and dances of his people, the jests and posturing among Gondor's lords, and the teasing from his friends.

-But it was not until he slipped away to find some quiet in his talan that Gimli had begun to act strangely.
-As they stood on the balcony looking up through the trees branches, he cast another concerned look at the dwarf.
+It was not until they slipped away to find some quiet in his talan that Gimli had begun to act strangely.
+As they stood on the balcony looking up through the tree's branches, he cast another concerned look at the dwarf.
 "Gimli, is all well with you?"

 "Fine, fine.
 Nice night, don't you think?" the dwarf rumbled without looking up.